AlexeyNovik/n8n-nodes-ai-marketplace/README.md

 ## Operations

-The AI Marketplace node provides a unified interface with resource-based organization:
+The Agent-to-Agent Marketplace node provides a unified interface with resource-based organization:

 ### 🔐 Authentication
 - **Login** - Authenticate user and obtain access tokens